We’re thrilled to finally be able to spill the beans on our exciting new project.

 Posted by Gina Alexander, Director, Care Opinion Scotland, Care Opinion, on

-Response from Sarah Ashurst, subscriber services manager, Patient Opinion on 12 Feb 2016 at 09:40
+Response from Sarah Ashurst, subscriber services manager, Care Opinion on 12 Feb 2016 at 09:40

 This is such great news and I am thrilled we are now able to tell people what we have been planning behind the scenes!